 An active ETF that seeks to invest in the most promising SPACs is the SPAC and New Issue ETF (SPCX), managed by Tuttle Tactical Management.
 The fund only invests in new issue SPACs and is able to purchase some at the IPO price.
 The ETF intends to sell its SPACs holdings after a business combination is announced or after the SPAC shares rise in price.

-The ETF was launched in December 2020 and has $61 million in assets under management.
+The ETF was launched in December 2020 and has $17 million in assets under management.
 The expense ratio is 0.95%.
 The ETF owns 121 individual SPACs.
 The ETF has returned -1.7% annualized since its inception in 2020.

 In 2020 and 2021, a number of prominent investors and media personalities launched SPACs or are considering doing so.

 For example, former NBA basketball legend Shaquille O’Neal, along with three former Disney executives and one of Martin Luther King Jr.’s sons, plan to launch a SPAC that targets technology and media companies.